 Is there a History Minor?

 The History Minor consists of 18 credits.
-At least three credits (one course) must be numbered 300 or above and no more than six credits (two courses) may be from the 001-099 level.
+At least three credits (one course) must be numbered 3000 or above.

 What research opportunities are available to History major?